Domosys-ORG/domosys_org/README.md

 domosys_org is the base of the project, domosys_web, the django based interface.

-Let's see what the future will give us ;)

 What's needed
 =============
   * a working PostgreSQL database (with django user access)